DKFZ-ODCF/ACEseqWorkflow/documentation/source/installation.rst

                 pattern='${svOutputDirectory}/${pid}_svs.bedpe'/>
     </filenames>

-Technical specifications are set in the file $PATH_TO_ACEseq_RODDY_VERSION/configurations/applicationProperties.ini.
-The path to the project.xml and the path to the plugins ($PATH_TO_ACEseq_RODDY_VERSION/Roddy/dist/plugins/) need to be set under configurationDirectories and pluginDirectories.
+Technical specifications are set in the file ``$PATH_TO_ACEseq_RODDY_VERSION/configurations/applicationProperties.ini``.
+The path to the project.xml and the path to the plugins (``$PATH_TO_ACEseq_RODDY_VERSION/Roddy/dist/plugins/``) need to be set under configurationDirectories and pluginDirectories.
 Finally the job manager and execution host need to be set.

-Please have a look at the following default applicationProperties.ini file:
+Please have a look at the following default ``applicationProperties.ini`` file:

 .. code-block:: ini